TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Howto/Migration/Index.rst

 ..  rst-class:: bignums

 #.
-Manual modifications of the :file:`guides.yml`
+Manual modifications of the :file:`guides.xml`

     You have to manually change the following: in the :xml:`<extension>` tag add the attribute

         ..  code-block:: text
-            :caption: Changes in your :file:`guides.yml`
+            :caption: Changes in your :file:`guides.xml`

             interlink-shortcode="my-vendor/my-extension"